rtortori/emear-pvt-aci-containers/6-aci-cni-operator.md

 ### ACI CNI Operator

 So, what if I wanted the EPG creation process and annotations completely automated?
-There's an operator for that at https://github.com/rtortori/rmlab-aci-operator.
+There's a Kubernetes operator for that at https://github.com/rtortori/rmlab-aci-operator.

-This operator will install a CRD (Custom Resource Definition) in your Kubernetes cluster, extending its API server with a new object called 'AciNamespaces'.
+This operator will install a CRD (Custom Resource Definition) in your Kubernetes cluster, extending its API server with a new Kubernetes resource called 'AciNamespaces'.
-When you create a new 'AciNamespace' in Kubernetes, the following will happen:
+When you create a new 'AciNamespace' object in Kubernetes, the following will happen:

 1. Based on your resource definition, it will create an EPG in APIC that will inherit contracts from existing EPGs.
-The network engineers will need to create templates upfront that the kubernetes engineer can leverage
+Templates should be created upfront by the network admin so that the K8s operator can use them, transparently for the K8s deployer.
 2. It will create a kubernetes namespace
 3. It will annotate the kubernetes namespace so that it will be mapped 1:1 with the new EPG